About Friends of Alrowwad UK

 In 2017 we co-produced with Alrowwad and published "Bethlehem; Beautiful Resistance Recipes" - a cookbook drawn up from recipes and stories collected from across Aida Camp.
-Dr Abdelfattah Abusrour, Manal Odeh, Murad Abusrour, Lucy Lyon and Ingrid Van Loo all worked together for over a year to pull it together.
+Dr Abdelfattah Abusrour, Manal Odeh, Murad Abusrour, Melissa Scott, Lucy Lyon and Ingrid Van Loo all worked together for over a year to pull it together.
 All proceeds from sales of the book went to Alrowwad.

 Aida Refugee Camp

 The Aida Refugee Camp in which Alrowwad Centre exists accommodates about 4,000 people (650 families) who took refuge in 1948 and 1967, from 35 different villages around Palestine.
 This camp, like the other 21 camps in West Bank and the 8 camps in Gaza, was established with tents, as a temporary emergency camp, but has since been transformed into a permanent refugee centre.

 Since space is very limited horizontal expansion is not possible and so the camp lacks child-friendly areas and playgrounds where kids can play.
 After 53 years of living in this refugee camp refugees are still hoping that the UN will apply its resolutions concerning their legal right of return to their own lands that have been taken by Israel.